 - 1 clove garlic - finely chopped

-- large handful of spinach or spinach type leaf (I used homegrown orach)
+- 125 g spinach or spinach type leaf (I used homegrown orach)

 - a grating of nutmeg

 - a few leaves of fresh mint - finely chopped

 - 20 g 85% dark chocolate - cut into rough chunks

 - In a large pan, sweat the shallots and garlic in olive oil for a few minutes.

 - Added a the freshly washed & still wet spinach to the pan and cover with a lid.
 Simmer until wilted (about 5 minutes).
 Remove from the heat.
 If the mixture is too wet, drain off any surplus liquid.
 (I didn't need to)

 - Grate in a little nutmeg and some black pepper.

 - Stir in the goat's cheese and mint.

 - Cut the filo sheets lengthways into 4 long strips & brush each with melted butter.